kirilyordanov99/Full-Stack-PHP-Web-App/README.md

 #Can store and manipulate information about cars, their brands and models.
 #Has a basic authentication.
 #
-#To run the project just download it and run the migrations.
+#To run the project generate api key, install the migrations and run it
-Insall Composer
-Run php artisan serve in cmd